9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 The Vegamour keratin shampoo will suit you well if you’re vegan and an advocate for clean sustainable cosmetics that don’t contain any animal derivatives.

-The Olaplex 4 is a reparative shampoo designed to fortify the bonds in hair that has been chemically processed.
+The Olaplex 4 is a professional reparative shampoo designed to fortify bonds in chemically processed hair.

 It is normal for hair to feel weakened and stressed out after any kind of chemical treatment due to the intense heat and chemicals applied.
 This is where Olaplex swoops in with its recovery powers to strengthen vulnerable and weak hair against breakage and split ends.

-By using a unique patented bond multiplier technology, it rapidly heals the hair from the inside to strengthen each strand from root to tip.
+By using a unique patented bond multiplier technology, it rapidly heals the hair to make it healthy from the inside from root to tip.

 However, beware of overusing this shampoo.
 It has high doses of keratin and aminos, so it can cause protein overload on hair that already has keratin coated.
 Protein overload usually manifests in dry, brittle hair that breaks easily.